AckerlyXu/heima/articles/hdinsight/hdinsight-component-versioning.md

 For Windows-based clusters only: Another way to get component versions is to log in to a cluster by using Remote Desktop and examine the contents of the "C:\apps\dist\" directory directly.

 > [!IMPORTANT]
 > Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight 3.3 deprecation](#hdi-version-33-nearing-deprecation-date).
+For more information, see [Windows retirement on HDInsight](#hdi-version-33-nearing-retirement-date).

 ### Release notes

 See [HDInsight release notes](hdinsight-release-notes.md) for additional release notes on the latest versions of HDInsight.

 ## Supported HDInsight versions
 The following table lists the versions of HDInsight currently available, the corresponding Hortonworks Data Platform versions that they use, and their release dates.
-When known, their support expiration and deprecation dates are also provided.
+When known, their support expiration and retirement dates are also provided.
 Note the following version information:

 * Highly available clusters with two head nodes are deployed by default for HDInsight 2.1 and above.
 They are not available for HDInsight 1.6 clusters.
 * Once the support has expired for a particular version, it may not be available through the Azure portal.
 The following table indicates which versions are available on the Azure Classic Management Portal.
-Cluster versions  continue to be available using the `Version` parameter in the Windows PowerShell [New-AzureRmHDInsightCluster](https://msdn.microsoft.com/library/mt619331.aspx) command and the .NET SDK until its deprecation date.
+Cluster versions  continue to be available using the `Version` parameter in the Windows PowerShell [New-AzureRmHDInsightCluster](https://msdn.microsoft.com/library/mt619331.aspx) command and the .NET SDK until its retirement date.

 | HDInsight Version | HDP Version | VM OS | High Availability | Available on Azure portal |
 | --- | --- | --- | --- | --- |